Skip to content

 OTF's general OIDC instructions apply.
 This document only provides some forgejo-specific details.

-Setting up Forgejo
+Setting up Forgejo/Gitea

 Some examples exist in the forgejo documentation.